build-on-aws/content/posts/picturesocial/08-how-to-add-just-in-time-capacity-kubernetes/index.md

 kubectl apply -f inflate.yaml
 ```

-* Once you run this command, you are gonna have at least 1 new node ready in the following 1-2 minutes, and this is how Just-in-Time compute with Kubernetes and Karpenter allows us to scale further in a very easy and agile way to serve uncertain demand.
+* Once you run this command, you are going to have at least 1 new node ready in the following 1-2 minutes, and this is how Just-in-Time compute with Kubernetes and Karpenter allows us to scale further in a very easy and agile way to serve uncertain demand.
 Plus, it allows you to put your effort toward innovation through the application without spending so much time on infrastructure operation.
 * Don’t forget to delete the deployment by running:

 ```bash